helm/helm/examples/bootstrap/README.md

 ### Deploy Deployment Manager into your cluster

-Next, use the Deployment Manager running on localhost to deploy itself onto the cluster using the supplied command line tool and template.
+Finally, use the DM running on localhost to deploy another instance of DM onto the cluster using `dm` and the supplied template.

 ```
-client --name test --service=http://localhost:8080 examples/bootstrap/bootstrap.yaml
+dm --name DM --service=http://localhost:8080 examples/bootstrap/bootstrap.yaml
 ```

-You should now have Deployment Manager running on your cluster, and it should be visible using kubectl (kubectl get pod,rc,service).
+You now have Deployment Manager running on your cluster.
+You can see it running using `kubectl`, as described in the top level [README.md](../../README.md).